vincentclaes/huggingface-on-lambda/README.md

  - create a docker file, build and push to ecr
  - create a serverless file that points to our docker image
  - deploy our model behind a lambda function and connect with an api gateway
+ - provision at least 1 hot lambda to get sub second responses!
  - call our model using curl